5. E-textiles¶

 - Embroidery hoop (wood, or metal with conductive locations tape insulated)

-Process & Workflow¶
+Process & workflow¶

 You can set the pressure tolerances in Arduino to control various outputs.
 Since I couldn’t find a microphone to sense “blowing” on a dandelion, I decided to simulate the action by lighting up concentric rings of dandelion seeds flying off.
 The on/off snap switch turns on the dandelion, and medium and hard pressure on the analog switch “blows away” the first and second ring of seeds.

-a.
-Sketch variations, compose in frame, transfer to fabric
+1a.
+Sketch variations, compose in frame.

-b.
+1c.
 Test fabric paint, paint on dandelion design elements

-2. Circuit design with Arduino and Tinkercad¶
+2. Design circuits with Arduino and Tinkercad¶

-c.
-Arduino dandelion code snippet
+2d.
+Create Arduino dandelion code

 */